rubyforgood/casa/README.md

 You can also open an issue or comment on an issue on github and a maintainer will reply to you.

 We have a weekly team office hours / hangout on Wednesday 6-8pm Pacific time where we do pair/mob programming and talk about issues.
 Please stop by!
+(Zoom link in slack)

-We have a weekly stakeholder call with PG CASA staff on Wednesday at 8:30am Pacific time where we show off progress and discuss launch plans.
+We have a weekly stakeholder call with CASA stakeholders on Wednesday at 8:30am Pacific time where we show off progress and discuss launch plans.
 Feel free to join!
+(Zoom link in slack)

 Join info for all public meetings is posted in the rubyforgood slack in the #casa channel

-# History
+# Feedback

-First CASA supervisor training: 12 August 2020 🎉
+We are very interested in your feedback!
+Please give us some :) https://forms.gle/1D5ACNgTs2u9gSdh9